Encrypted Dynamic Control exploiting Limited Number of Multiplications and a Method using RLWE-based Cryptosystem: Encrypted Controller Design

 Theorem~\ref{thm} implies that given any $\delta>0$, there exist $L$ and $s$ such that $\epsilon\left(L,s\right)<\delta$.
-Thus, under an arbitrary performance error $\epsilon\left(L,s\right)\geq 0$, Theorem~\ref{thm} provides a guidance to choose proper parameters to construct the encrypted controller \eqref{eq:3}-\eqref{eq:actu} which guarantees the desired performance \eqref{eq:thm}.
+Thus, given an arbitrary performance error $\epsilon\left(L,s\right)\geq 0$, Theorem~\ref{thm} provides a guidance to choose proper parameters to construct the encrypted controller \eqref{eq:3}-\eqref{eq:actu} which guarantees the desired performance \eqref{eq:thm}.

 \begin{remark}\upshape (\textit{Guide for parameter design}) The design parameters can be selected through the following procedure.
 Once the desired performance error $\epsilon\left(L,s\right)$ is set, one is able to choose $L$ and $s$ based on \eqref{eq:thm} and \eqref{eq:epsilon}.
 Next, the plaintext space size $N$ is determined by \eqref{eq:Nbound}.
-Meanwhile, the parameter $\bar{r}$ of Property~\ref{prop:1} should be greater than or equal to $\bar{n}$ due to the homomorphic operations in $\eqref{eq:3}$.
-Given $N$ and $\bar{r}$, the remaining parameters of the homomorphic encryption scheme in use are determined so that the desired security level is achieved and Property~$\ref{prop:1}$ holds. \end{remark}
+Meanwhile, the parameter $\bar{r}$ of Property~\ref{prop:1} should satisfy $\bar{r}\geq \bar{n}$ due to the homomorphic operations in $\eqref{eq:3}$.
+Given $N$ and $\bar{r}$, the remaining parameters of the HE scheme in use are determined so that the desired security level is achieved and Property~$\ref{prop:1}$ holds. \end{remark}